gabrielepaoletti/seismoviz/README.md

 ## 📋 Documentation

-For a comprehensive guide on how to install, configure, and use this module, please refer to the SeismoViz official documentation.
-The documentation provides detailed instructions on setting up the module, as well as examples and best practices to help you get the most out of your experience.
+For a comprehensive guide on how to install, configure, and use this library, please refer to the SeismoViz official documentation.
+It provides detailed instructions on setting up the library, as well as examples and best practices to help you get the most out of your experience.

 ## 🚀 Getting started
 Here's a quick overview of SeismoViz's core functionalities.
 These examples demonstrate how to load, filter, and visualize seismic data in just a few lines of code.